Aiyaary

-After having its release date rescheduled from 26 January to 9 February to yet another week, it was released on 16 February 2018.
+Initially rescheduled from 26 January to 9 February to yet another week, it was released on 16 February 2018 to mixed-negative reviws from critics and emerged as a box-office disaster.

 Plot

-During a surveillance in South Block, New Delhi, Major Jai Bakshi (Sidharth Malhotra) overhears a conversation between Retired Lt.
-Gen Gurinder Singh (Kumud Mishra), an Indian Arms Lobby representative and the Army Chief Pratap Malik (Vikram Gokhale).
-Gurinder tries to bribe him on behalf of a Czech firm, but threatens to expose the DSD (Data & Systems Diagnostics), a confidential operations unit which Jai is a part of, when Malik doesn't comply.
-Suspecting a major scam in the army, Jai continues with the surveillance for 2 months before going rogue with his cyber-expert girlfriend Sonia (Rakul Preet Singh), taking along some information related to his organization.
-Colonel Abhay Singh (Manoj Bajpayee), Jai's mentor, learns of this and decides to pursue Jai while he's himself pursued secretly by Officer Brig.
-Srinivas (Rajesh Tailang) who reports his movements to Gurinder.
-After a meeting with Malik, who explains to him about the real culprit and a powerful arms dealer named Mukesh Kapoor (Adil Hussain), Abhay finds his car pursued and manages to escape while the pursuers sent by Srinivas keep following the car.
-The DSD shifts their location to an undisclosed location, and Gurinder enlists the help of a journalist named Kamya and provides her sensitive information that can expose the army's secrets.
-Abhay flies to London, and so does a disguised Jai who is picked up by Sonia upon his arrival.
+During a surveillance in South Block, New Delhi, Major Jai Bakshi overhears a conversation between Retired Lt.
+Gen Gurinder Singh, an Indian Arms Lobby representative and the Army Chief Gen Pratap Malik.
+Gurinder tries to bribe him on behalf of a Czech firm (Tatra), but threatens to expose the Data & Systems Diagnostics (DSD), a confidential operations unit which Jai is a part of, when Malik does not comply.
+Suspecting a major scam in the army, Jai continues with the surveillance for 2 months before going rogue with his cyber-expert girlfriend, Sonia, taking along information related to his organization.

+Colonel Abhay Singh, Jai's mentor, learns of this and decides to pursue Jai, while he himself is pursued secretly by Officer Brig.
+Srinivas, who reports his movements to Gurinder.
+After a meeting with Malik, who explains to him about the real culprit and a powerful arms dealer named Mukesh Kapoor, Abhay finds his car pursued and manages to escape, while the pursuers sent by Srinivas keep following the car.
+The DSD shifts their location to an undisclosed location, and Gurinder enlists the help of a journalist named Kamya and provides her with sensitive information that can expose the army's secrets.
+Abhay flies to London, and so does a disguised Jai, who is picked up by Sonia upon his arrival.